The Goldman Sachs Group Analysts Give Safran (EPA:SAF) a €144.00 Price Target

-The Goldman Sachs Group set a €144.00 ($169.41) price target on Safran (EPA:SAF) in a research note released on Tuesday, Borsen Zeitung reports.
-The brokerage currently has a buy rating on the stock.
+The Goldman Sachs Group set a €144.00 ($169.41) price objective on Safran (EPA:SAF) in a research report released on Monday morning, Borsen Zeitung reports.
+The firm currently has a buy rating on the stock.

 Safran SA, together with its subsidiaries, engages in the aerospace and defense businesses worldwide.
 The company operates through three segments: Aerospace Propulsion, Aircraft Equipment, and Defense.
 The Aerospace Propulsion segment designs, develops, produces, and markets propulsion systems for commercial aircraft, military transport, training and combat aircraft, rocket engines, civil and military helicopters, and tactical missiles and drones.